the-john/Cpp_Capstone/README.md

     * Please refer to raii.cpp

 * Use move semantics:  **Done-**
-    * Please refer to servo.cpp line 85
+    * Please refer to servo.cpp line 83

 * Use smart pointers:  **Done-**
-    * Please refer to servo.cpp line 87
+    * Please refer to servo.cpp line 86

 #### Concurrency Criteria
 * Use multithreading:  **Done-**
-    * Please refer to face.cpp lines 52 and 55
+    * Please refer to face.cpp lines 49 and 54

-* Use a promise and a future:
+* Use a promise and a future:  **Done-**
+    * Please refer to xyVector.h line 18
+    * Please refer to xyVector.cpp lines 19 and 20

-* Mutex or lock is used:
+* Mutex or lock is used:  **Done-**
+    * Please refer to face.cpp lines 48, 50 and 53, 55

-* Use condition variable:
+* Use condition variable:  **Done-**
+    * Please refer to main.cpp lines 60 through 78